tenox7/ttyplot/README.md

-  -b (experimental) braille line drawing mode, two lines in color -B (experimental) block elements drawing mode (quadrants), like -b -f (experimental) fill area under braille/block line 1 -r rate of a counter (divide value by measured sample interval) -c character to use for plot line, eg @ # % . etc
+  -b (experimental) braille line drawing mode, two lines in color -B (experimental) block elements drawing mode (quadrants), like -b -f (experimental) fill area under braille/block line 1 -A (experimental) aalib ASCII-art line mode, two lines in color (only if built with AA=1) -r rate of a counter (divide value by measured sample interval) -c character to use for plot line, eg @ # % . etc
   -e character to use for error line when value exceeds hardmax (default: e)